-The seasonal model of BF16 captured many of the important points of Pluto's surface volatiles (Fig. 10): a migration of N2 into the Sputnik Planitia basin after several thousands of years; the role of Sputnik Planitia as the dominant N2 reservoir, the presence of CH4-rich ice at higher latitudes, and volatile-free areas near the equator.
+The volatiles on BF16 were initialized with 50 kg m-2 of each of N2 and CH4 distributed uniformly over Pluto.
+The seasonal model of BF16 captured many of the important points of Pluto's surface volatiles: a migration of N2 into the Sputnik Planitia basin after several thousands of years; the role of Sputnik Planitia as the dominant N2 reservoir, the presence of CH4-rich ice at higher latitudes, and volatile-free areas near the equator.
 The model predicted seasonal variation in the CH4 distribution, with the northern CH4 cap disappearing by 2030.
+The modeled CH4 variation, and, perhaps, the N2 confinement was a consequence of the small volatile inventory.